-Restraint Type Combined Use any attachment method shown with an "X" Below Weight of the Child + Child Restraint LATCH - Lower Anchors Only Seat Belt Only LATCH - Lower Anchors + Top Tether Anchor Seat Belt + Top Tether Anchor Rear-Facing Child Restraint Up to 65 lbs (29.5 kg) X X Rear-Facing Child Restraint More than 65 lbs (29.5 kg) X Forward-Facing Child Restraint Up to 65 lbs (29.5 kg) X Х Forward-Facing Child Restraint More than 65 lbs (29.5 kg) Х
+Combined Use any attachment method shown with an "X" Below Restraint Type Restraint Type LATCH - Lower Anchors Only Seat Belt Only LATCH - Lower Anchors + Top Tether Anchor Seat Belt + Top Tether Anchor Rear-Facing Child Restraint Up to 65 lbs (29.5 kg) Х Х Rear-Facing Child Restraint More than 65 lbs (29.5 kg) Х Forward-Facing Child Restraint Up to 65 lbs (29.5 kg) Х Х Forward-Facing Child Restraint More than 65 lbs (29.5 kg) Х has three vehicle anchor points for installing LATCHequipped child seats.
+There are two lower anchorages located at the back of the seat cushion where it meets the seatback and one top tether anchorage located behind the seating position.
+These anchorages are used to install LATCH-equipped child seats without using the vehicle's seat belts.
+Some seating positions may have a top tether anchorage but no lower anchorages.
+In these seating positions, the seat belt must be used with the top tether anchorage to install the child restraint.
+Please see the following table for more information.

-Lower Anchors and Tethers for Children (LATCH) Restraint System
+Lower Anchors And Tethers For Children (LATCH) Restraint System

-Your vehicle is equipped with the child restraint anchorage system called LATCH, which stands for Lower
+Your vehicle is equipped with the child restraint anchorage system called LATCH, which stands for Lower Anchors and Tethers for CHildren.
+The LATCH system